 Auditor Yost Announces Auditor of State Award Recipient

-Columbus – Auditor of State Dave Yost is pleased to announce that the following entity received the Auditor of State Award for its clean audit report:
+Columbus – Auditor of State Dave Yost is pleased to announce that the Grandview Heights City School District (Franklin County) received the Auditor of State Award for its clean audit report.

 The Auditor of State Award is presented to local governments and school districts upon the completion of a financial audit.
 Entities that receive the award meet the following criteria of a “clean” audit report:

 - The entity must file timely financial reports with the Auditor of State’s office in accordance with GAAP (Generally Accepted Accounting Principles);

 - The audit report does not contain any findings for recovery, material citations, material weaknesses, significant deficiencies, Single Audit findings or questioned costs;

 - The entity’s management letter contains no comments related to: